What is Syphilis?

 How is Syphilis passed on?

-Syphilis is passed on from one person to another through sex (vaginal, anal and oral) and also by direct skin contact with syphilis sores or rashes.
+It can be passed on from one person to another through sex (vaginal, anal and oral) and also by direct skin contact with syphilis sores or rashes.
 Symptoms do not have to be visible for it to be passed on.
 It can still be transmitted before sores appear or after they have disappeared.
 Pregnant women can also pass syphilis onto their unborn baby.

 What are the complications of Syphilis?